Money Mindset Wealth + Finance

 When I decided to transition careers, I took on a low-paying contract for 6 months.

-Avoid applying to “trendy” companies that will lay you off next week and apply for the boring companies with stability.
 Learn new skills by working for a start-up.
 Or take on a contract for a dynamic career change!
+Continue self-development, invest in a creative side hustle, and shoot your shot.

-7. Invest Early with a Diverse Portfolio
+9. Invest Early with a Diverse Portfolio

-Investing into new assets may seem risky.
+Investing in new assets may seem risky.

 The real risk is never harnessing your creative energy to bring wealth and abundance into your life!